Definiciones de trabajo de la función ReLU y su derivada:

 And we need to connect this to the weights matrix in order to make adjustments later:

 You can resolve these further (by substituting in previous values), or combine them (often steps 1 and 2 are combined to relate pre-transform gradients layer by layer).
 However the above is the most general form.
-You can also substitute the Step(zj(k+1)) in equation 1 for whatever the derivative function is of your current activation function - this is the only place where it affects the calculations.
+You can also substitute the Step(z(k+1)j) in equation 1 for whatever the derivative function is of your current activation function - this is the only place where it affects the calculations.

 Back to your questions: